Measuring the robustness of Gaussian processes to kernel choice: STATIONARY PERTURBATIONS TO A MODEL OF HEART RATES

-We now apply our workflow (\cref{sec:overview}) to assess the sensitivity of GP predictions of hospital patient deterioration. \cite{Colopy2016_identifying} use a GP to model individual patients' heart rates and predict potentially troubling behavior at a future time $\xtest$.
-We check whether this prediction can be sensitive to the choice of kernel.
+We now provide an example of using our workflow to assess the sensitivity of GP predictions of hospital patient deterioration. \citet{Colopy2016_identifying} use a GP to model individual patients' heart rates and predict potentially troubling behavior at a future time $\xtest$.
+We check whether this prediction is robust to kernel choice.

 \textbf{Data, model, and decision.} \cite{Colopy2016_identifying} observe an outcome, heart-rate data measured in beats per minute (bpm), as a function of one covariate, time.
-The authors choose their GP model to have mean equal to zero and a kernel equal to the sum of a squared exponential and Matern-5/2 kernel; see \cref{app:heartRate}.
+The authors choose their GP model to have mean equal to zero and a kernel equal to the sum of a squared exponential and Matérn(5/2) kernel; see \cref{app:heartRate}.
 We fit the overall kernel's hyperparameters via MMLE and refer to the resulting kernel as $k_0$.
-Some standard hospital alarm systems activate at 130 bpm \cite{Fidler2017_heartRateThreshold}, a threshold describing a worryingly-high resting heart rate.
+Some standard hospital alarm systems activate at 130 bpm \citep{Fidler2017_heartRateThreshold}, a threshold describing a worryingly-high resting heart rate.
 So we consider the task of predicting whether the 95th percentile of the GP posterior is above $\bigChange = 130$ bpm.
 Most predictions in \cite{Colopy2016_identifying} take place 1.5 hours in the future, so we set $\Fstar$ to be the 95th quantile at 1.5 hours hours after the last observed data point.
-Since the data from \cite{Colopy2016_identifying} is confidential, we use heart-rate data from the 2019 Computing in Cardiology Challenge \cite{compCardiology1,compCardiology2}.
+The data from \cite{Colopy2016_identifying} is confidential, so we use heart-rate data from the 2019 Computing in Cardiology Challenge \citep{compCardiology1,compCardiology2}.

 \textbf{Prior beliefs.} \cite{Colopy2016_identifying} note that $k_0$ encodes the belief that ``longer trends (on the order of hours) are governed by the smooth RBF kernel, while minutely variations in [heart-rate] are governed by a twice-differentiable Matérn(5/2) kernel.''
 Although \cite{Colopy2016_identifying} are not explicit about assuming stationarity, we presume it is a reasonable prior belief here; while we expect that a patient's heart rate may change while in the hospital, our prior beliefs about the timing of any changes may be roughly uniform.
 We thus choose $\Keps$ according to the stationary specification in \cref{sec:nearbyKernels}.